amnah-b/Amnah-JustITPortfolio2025/Azure/README.md

 ### GDPR Compliance -
 The General Data Protection Regulation (GDPR) is the European Union law designed to protect individuals' personal data.
 It affects any business handling data and although the UK has left the EU, the UK has incorporated GDPR into its national law through the UK GDPR.

-•*How this can be helpful for Paws & Whiskers:* o	Customer Data: All customer personal data (e.g., names, addresses, email, phone numbers) must be stored securely. o	Data Processing: "Paws & Whiskers" needs to ensure transparency in how they process customer data and allow customers to access, correct, or delete their information. o	Consent: They must obtain explicit consent from customers for data collection and processing. o	Data Breach: Any data breach must be reported to the Information Commissioner’s Office (ICO) within 72 hours if it affects personal data. o	Data Minimisation: The shop should only collect data necessary for the purpose and limit the retention period.
+- *How this can be helpful for Paws & Whiskers:*
+   - Customer Data: All customer personal data (e.g., names, addresses, email, phone numbers) must be stored securely.
+   - Data Processing: "Paws & Whiskers" needs to ensure transparency in how they process customer data and allow customers to access, correct, or delete their information.
+   - Consent: They must obtain explicit consent from customers for data collection and processing.
+   - Data Breach: Any data breach must be reported to the Information Commissioner’s Office (ICO) within 72 hours if it affects personal data.
+   - Data Minimisation: The shop should only collect data necessary for the purpose and limit the retention period.

 ### Data Protection Act (DPA) 2018 -
 The Data Protection Act (DPA) 2018 is the UK’s implementation of the GDPR.
 It outlines how personal data must be processed, stored, and protected in the UK.